 Given the plethora feature films produced over the years showing the bright lights of Las Vegas or Atlantic City, many people from outside the States could have been forgiven for thinking all forms of gambling were always legal there.
 But that has never been the case, so let's find out, is gambling legal in America?

 Laws can and do change heavily from state to state, with Nevada has always been welcoming of the gambling community in its Vegas and Reno casinos and sportsbooks.
 While other states have not allowed the practice at all.

 Those wishing to bet on horses traditionally had to attend their local track to do so.
 Even on days where no racing was taking place there in order to place bets shown via Simulcast from other venues.

 The fact that millions of people couldn’t traditionally bet on huge sports games such as the NFL matches or the NBA meant that gambling in the US was driven underground.
-Often run by mob figures in the past or more recently by unlicensed online bookies based in the Caribbean.
+Often run by mob figures in the past or more recently by unlicenced online bookies based in the Caribbean.

 Luckily, all of that has changed.
 It's come to an end, state-by-state, since the Supreme Court’s decision in 2018 to repeal the law banning wagering on football, basketball and baseball among other things.

 After the Professional and Amateur Sports Protection Act (1992) was struck down, states have become free to begin licencing online sportsbooks.

 It is estimated that at least 30 of the 50 American States will duly offer legal sports betting by 2023.
 This means billions of dollars in tax income and the freedom for punters to bet on their favourite teams whenever they like without impediment.
 Many have already done so.